steventhorne/legendmud_tintin/README.md

 - Logging of channels and tells to chat.txt and displaying them with `./showchat`

 # Installation
-Install Tintin++ on your system.
+Install TinTin++ on your system.
-This package requires you to use at least tintin++ version 2.01.90.
+This package requires you to use at least TinTin++ version 2.01.90.

 ## Linux
 Clone this repository to a directory on your system.